 A defendant in an assault/battery case may be able to claim that he acted only in defense of his or her property against being invaded or illegally withheld.
 It is important to note that the availability and extent of this defense varies from state to state, however.
 Where available, this defense generally allows for an individual to use reasonable force in defense of their property, particularly where a person's own home is involved.
 The law is more divided on the issue of defending personal property.
 Generally, if there is some sort of dispute over personal property, the owner is not entitled to use force to retrieve it.
 On the other hand, if property has been stolen directly from an individual (e.g. by a pickpocket, or purse-snatcher), they may have the right to use reasonable force to recover such property.

 Consent may be available as a defense to an assault/battery charge, depending on the jurisdiction.
 Where available, if an individual has consented voluntarily to a particular act, then that same act generally cannot be asserted to constitute an assault and battery.
 But if the extent of the act exceeds the permission provided, it can still provide grounds for assault and battery charges.
 Also, it should be noted that courts scrutinize consent as a defense closely, and tend to find that harmful actions, even if consented to, violate public policy and should still be punished under assault, battery, or other laws.

 As you can see, if you're facing charges for assault or battery, there are a number of defenses available, but these will depend on the specific facts of your case.
 One of the jobs of a criminal defense attorney is to help find the evidence to establish facts in your favor at trial.
-It's important to start this process early, so reach out to an attorney near you today for a free consultation about your case.
+It's important to start this process early, so reach out to an attorney near you today for a free review of your case.